FL-Bias/ASTRAL/code/README.md

-# ASTRAL-Code
+# Code

 ## Description

-The code implementation of ASTRAL: BiAS MiTigation in FedeRAted Learning, including baseline and competittive methods.
+The code implementation of ASTRAL, along with other baseline and competittive methods.

 ## Installation

-- For ASTRAL, FedAvg and naive bias mitigation policy, create a new Python 3.9 environment using conda or venv then :
+- For ASTRAL, FedAvg, FairFL*, and FairFed*, create a new Python 3.9 environment using conda or venv then :

 ```bash
 cd ASTRAL